bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Mostly Cloudy
+- Overcast
-- 80% humidity
+- 77% humidity
-- 6 mph wind
+- 7 mph wind
-- 83% cloud cover
+- 88% cloud cover
-- 44 AQI 🟩
+- 42 AQI 🟩
-- 0.27 inches of rain expected in the next 48 hours
+- 0.26 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>